 Roasted Potatoes and Broccoli Recipe with Cheese and Bacon

-“Make Me Something with Roasted Potatoes, Cheese and Bacon”, my editor asked.
+“Make Me Something with Roasted Potatoes, Cheese and Bacon.
+A sheet pan supper recipe.”, my editor asked.
 “Make Something with Color”, my photographer-husband insisted.
 “Make Us Dinner”, my offspring ordered.
 “Make This Easy On Yourself”, my ego implored.
 The (successful) result of trying to please everyone?
 Roasted Red Bliss Potatoes and Broccoli with Cheese and Bacon.

 I’ll pause here to add that this dish could easily be altered and made a vegetarian recipe, simply by omitting the bacon frying, and using olive oil as your only fat.
 And it would STILL be delicious!
 But…you know…bacon…

 Give the broccoli roasting stage in the oven 20 minutes.
 Bring the pan back out, add in minced garlic and chopped fresh broccoli.
 Stir.

 Now sprinkle over a lot of cheese.
 I think I used about 8 oz.
 Then crumble and sprinkle the bacon over the top of the whole beautiful lot.

 The cheese will start melting immediately, but stick the whole pan back into the oven for about 2 minutes, to allow the garlic time to soften up and become integrated into the dish.
 (If you put the garlic on earlier, it will burn, and become bitter.
 And nobody wants that.)